Riverside Community College Logo

 Am I required by law to make my content accessible?
 Why am I just now hearing about this?

 Yes.
-Those of us promoting accessibility are wondering the same thing; it has been the law since 1973 with an expansion in 1990.
+Those of us promoting accessibility are wondering the same thing; it has been the law since 1973, with an expansion in 1990.
 The reality is that education has moved online relatively recently, and lawsuits are starting to come down on colleges and districts for having inaccessible websites and using inaccessible course materials and publisher content.
-As these lawsuits grow and become more high profile, these requirements are starting to get more and more attention.
+As these lawsuits grow and become more high-profile, these requirements are starting to get more and more attention.

-I'm not tech savvy.
+I'm not tech-savvy.
 How am I supposed to know how to make my stuff accessible?

 I don't create my course content, but get it from a publisher.
 Who's responsible for accessibility in this case?

 Another thing to consider when using publisher content and publisher platforms/websites is that it can be difficult or impossible to edit or fix the materials.
-In some cases, you may be able to make changes to improve accessibility, but in others you may not.
+In some cases, you may be able to make changes to improve accessibility, but in others, you may not.
 We recommend that you research this before ordering and requiring students to purchase a textbook or a textbook/course code.

 Accessibility Assistance